 So Monday’s Musing on Author Margot Kinberg’s latest blog post, “I Am the Observer Who is Observing* —at Confessions of a Mystery Novelist https://margotkinberg.wordpress.com/2018/05/31/

-“Observers often have a very interesting perspective, because they stand back and notice everything… Observers can give valuable information on what they’ve seen.
+As Kinsberg notes: “Observers often have a very interesting perspective, because they stand back and notice everything…can give valuable information on what they’ve seen.
 And their perspectives can give the detective a sense of what a group of people is like So, it’s little wonder that we see them so often in crime fiction.”
-Kinberg

 What intrigued me the most in Kinberg’s post was her mention of author Louise Penny’s book, Still Life.
-I haven’t read it yet, but it’s on my list now.
-According to Kinberg, the victim, Jane Neal, seems to be the observer, albeit from after the grave.
+In it, the victim, Jane Neal, seems to be the observer, albeit from after the grave.
 She helps the cops by letting them know she’d known things, a lot of things, that other people in town just may have wished she hadn’t!
-And that very fact, helped seal her doom!
+Which, ironically enough sealed her doom!

-Since I’m writing up a novel where the victim chimes in after the deadly deed too, this intrigues me.
-Especially as a way of dealing with a character’s back-story.
-Back-story is so challenging to write.
-It engrosses us as we create our characters, and it can be all consuming if we let it.
-But, we all want to avoid the dreaded ‘dumping’ sceanario where the reader becomes barraged with info. overload all in one fell swoop!
-Or, as renowned crime fiction author Les Edgerton like to call it, doing “The Rubber Ducky” (http://lesedgertononwriting.blogspot.com/rubber-ducky.):
+I just so happen to be working up a novel where the victim chimes in from after the grave too.
+And it’s especially cool using this as a way tof deal with a character’s back-story.
+Back-story is so challenging.
+It engrosses us as we create our characters, but can too easily become the all consuming dreaded author’s “dumping ground” too.
+After all, we don’t want to barrage the reader in one fell swoop with 4-11 overload, right?
+Or, as esteemed crime fiction author Les Edgerton affectionately calls it, doing “The Rubber Ducky” (http://lesedgertononwriting.blogspot.com/rubber-ducky.):

-“The “Rubber Ducky” is Paddy Chayevsky’s term for when the hero or villain, at a lull in the action, explains that he is the way he is because his mother took away his rubber ducky when he was three…Always a nice scene… And totally unnecessary … It usually comes from not trusting the reader’s or viewer’s intelligence to “get it”….
+“The “Rubber Ducky” is Paddy Chayevsky’s term for when the hero or villain, at a lull in the action, explains he is the way he is because his mother took away his rubber ducky when he was three…Always a nice scene…totally unnecessary …usually comes from not trusting the reader’s or viewer’s intelligence to “get it”….

-…if all you’re trying to do is give your hero more emotional depth, for the sake of emotional depth, without integrating his back-story into your story, you run the risk of awakening the dread Ducky.”
+…if you’re trying to give your hero more emotional depth, for the sake of emotional depth, without integrating his back-story…you run the risk of awakening the “dread Ducky.”
 Edgerton

-I don’t know how my attempt will turn out, but it seems like going back in time and letting the victim tell some of the tale from an observer standpoint seems like a great way to deal in her back-story, and without awakening the dreaded RD.
+Not sure how my attempt will go, but going back in time and letting the victim tell some of the tale from an observer standpoint seems a great way to deal-in her back-story without awakening the dreaded RD.

-I’m giving it my best shot anyway.
-Could make my tale so much more present for the reader, involving them intimately in the life of my vic by hearing her own voice relay the rough-ride.
-Much better her than me!
-As author, I so want to get out of my character’s way, and let them do the heavy lifting!
+Could make my tale more present for the reader, involving them intimately as they hear my vic’s own voice relaying the rough-ride.
+Better her than me, no?
+Gotta get out of my characters way and let them do the heavy lifting!

 Ciao for now,